 Shrabani Basu’s book, Spy Princess tells the story of Noor Inayat Khan.

-inspirational character, a real heroic character who exemplified courage, devotion and loyalty.
+What an inspirational character, a real heroic character who exemplified courage, devotion and loyalty.
 I am in complete awe of her.

 Noor Inayat Khan was born on 1st January 1914 in Moscow.
 Brought up in France and Britain, she came from a princely Indian Muslim family, raised in the Sufi style of Islam.
 She was the direct descendant of Tipu Sultan, the Tiger of Mysore.
 The first female wireless operator to be flown into occupied France, Noor was also the only Asian secret agent in Europe in World War II and was one of the three woman in the SOE to be awarded the George Cross and was awarded the Croix de Guerre.